Step 3- Hand Moisturising

 Did you know?

-Regular use of moisturising creams helps maintain your skin condition.
+Regular use of moisturising cream helps maintain your skin condition.

 When should hand cream be applied?